DTC320/MagneticField/README.md

 ## 3. Project itself
 1. creat 2D dataset(5000, [32,32,1])
 2. try to train it using AE
-3. try to train it using VAE (now)
+3. try to train it using VAE
+4. try to train it using Diffusion models(Now)
-4. creat 3D dataset(5000, [32,32,32])
+5. creat 3D dataset(5000, [32,32,32])
-5. try to train it using AE
+6. try to train it using AE
-6. try to train it using VAE
+7. try to train it using VAE
+8. try to train it using Diffusion

-7. Report
+9. Report